 So it is on the Road to Rivendell, the doom of our time will be decided.
 This quest was the genesis of the blog.
 Imagine coming back to it having not played it for years to run full-force into the mailed fist that is…well, originally I thought there was only one truly devastating treachery, but coming back to it now having not played it in year(s) I discover that particular treachery most definitely does not creep up on the party all by its lonesome.
 Continue reading “Road to Rivendell: Planning”

 There was a delightful post on BGG recently singing the virtues of Passage Through Mirkwood.
 As ‘Jason K’ notes:

 Sometimes Chief Ufthak comes out; Sometimes it’s about Ungoliant and her spawn; sometimes those damn Hummerhorns strike at just the wrong time; and sometimes the Dol Guldur orcs savage your people in the quest.
 But they always combine in different, unexpected ways.

 The sense that the encounter cards allow for a different experience every time is a facet of the game that I’ve appreciated for a long time, and Jason K does a great job articulating this.
 What’s more, the post comes out while I was experiencing a scenario that is a prime example of it.

 Once again, I find myself regretfully concluding that I was playing a scenario wrong the first time round.
 Continue reading “The Redhorn Gate: Refresh”

-Throughout I will refer to the Leadership/Spirit and Tactics/Lore ‘players’.
-Continue reading “The Seventh Level: Quest”
+Throughout I will refer to the Leadership/Tactics and Lore ‘players’.
+Continue reading “The Redhorn Gate: Quest”

 Throughout I will refer to the Tactics/Lore and Leadership/Spirit ‘players’.
-Continue reading “Into the Pit: Quest”
+Continue reading “Flight from Moria: Quest”